 From what I can tell, there seem to be three main types of pasta machine motors available.

 Atlas Pasta Drive

 The Pasta Drive is a pasta machine motor created by Marcato, the maker of the Atlas pasta machine.
+(It’s sometimes misspelled as “Mercato.”)
 It is a powerful motor that attaches to the pasta machine using the holes in the side where the crank goes in.
 It does not need to be clamped in place.
 When used on the Atlas pasta machine, it balances well enough that you don’t need to clamp the machine to the side of the table.
 The pasta machine doesn’t fall over.
-The housing is made from chrome-plated plastic (not metal) and it only has one speed.
+The housing is made from chrome-plated plastic (not metal) and has only one speed.
 I don’t see any “off-brand” knock-offs of this style.
 It seems to be the only brand like it.

 The Pasta Drive will not fit onto a Makin’s clay machine.
 The drive shaft is too big to fit into the hole.